CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 upcoming token one after the other.
 Each processing state may adopt a different strategy for this, depending on the section it handles.
 Processing states are always quite small.
-Some processing states that can be reused from message type to message type (like `HeaderProcessingState`, `KVNStructureProcessingState` or `XMLStructureProcessingstate`) are implemented as classes.
+Some processing states that can be reused from message type to message type (like `HeaderProcessingState`, `KvnStructureProcessingState` or `XmlStructureProcessingstate`) are implemented as classes.
 Other processing states that are specific to one message type (and hence to one parser), are implemented as a single private method within the parser and method references are used to point directly to the method.
 This allows one parser class to